-Unfortunately for Mr. Carruthers, the applicant, the decision is less about the specific changes to the CAT criteria or the degree of his ongoing impairment from his 2016 collision, than it is about his failure to meet the statutory requirements for demonstrating a CAT claim to Belair or the Licence Appeal Tribunal (LAT).
+Unfortunately for Mr. Carruthers, the applicant, the decision is less about the specific changes to the catastrophic criteria or the degree of his ongoing impairment from his 2016 collision, than it is about his failure to meet the statutory requirements for demonstrating a catastrophic claim to Belair or the Licence Appeal Tribunal (LAT).

 Mr. Carruthers was seriously injured in a car accident on December 8, 2016.
 He suffered multiple injuries including: fractures to his neck, pelvis, left tibia and fibula, and right ankle, a dislocated left shoulder and left ankle and blunt force trauma to his chest.
 He developed anxiety, depression and post-traumatic symptoms and continued to suffer both physical and psychological impairments at the time of the hearing.

 On March 8, 2018 (15 months post-accident) Mr. Carruthers submitted an OCF-19 (Application for Determination of Catastrophic Impairment) to Belair, his accident benefits insurer, claiming that he had suffered a Whole Person Impairment (WPI) greater than 55%, and seeking a catastrophic determination under s.3.1(1)(7) of the SABS.